Coloring Problems on Bipartite Graphs of Small Diameter: k -Fall Coloring

-\begin{theorem} $\kFall{3}|_{{\cal B}_4}$ is $\NP$-complete. \end{theorem} \begin{proof} We make a reduction from \textsc{3-Uniform 2-Col}.
+\begin{theorem} $\kFall{3}|_{{\cal B}_4}$ is $\NP$-complete. \end{theorem} \begin{proof} We present a reduction from \textsc{3-Uniform 2-Col}.
 Consider a 3-uniform hypergraph $G$ on vertices $V = \{v_1,\dots,v_n\}$ and hyperedges $E=\{e_1,\ldots,e_m\}$, and let $G'$ be constructed as follows (see Figure~\ref{fig:FallCol} for an illustration).
 Add $V$ and $E$ to the set of vertices of $G'$, together with a copy $v'_i$ of each vertex $v_i\in V$; denote by $V'$ the set $\{v'_i\mid v_i\in V\}$.
 Also, add two new vertices $v,v'$, and make $v$ complete to $V$ and $v'$ complete to $V'$.
-Finally, add an edge between $e_j$ and each $v_i\in e_j$ for every $e_j\in E(G)$, and add the matching $\{v_iv'_i\mid i\in[n]\}$.
-We prove that $G'$ is a bipartite graph with diameter~4, and that $G$ is a {\sc yes}-instance of \textsc{3-Uniform 2-Col} if and only if $G'$ is a {\sc yes}-instance of \kFall{3}.
+Finally, add an edge between $e_j$ and each $v_i\in e_j$ for every $e_j\in E$, and add the matching $\{v_iv'_i\mid i\in[n]\}$.
+We prove that $G'$ is a bipartite graph with diameter four, and that $G$ is a \yes-instance of \textsc{3-Uniform 2-Col} if and only if $G'$ is a \yes-instance of \kFall{3}.

 First, note that $(V'\cup E\cup \{v\}, V\cup\{v'\})$ is a bipartition of $G'$.
-To see that $G'$ has diameter~ 4, first note that $G'-E(G)$ consists of a perfect matching between $V$ and $V'$, together with a vertex $v$ complete to $V$ and a vertex $v'$ complete to $V'$.
-Observe that this subgraph has diameter~3, with the most distant pairs of vertices being $v$ and $v'$, and $v_i$ and $v'_j$ with $i\neq j$.
-Now, consider a hyperedge $e\in E(G)$.
-Below, we show that the distance between $e$ and each other vertex of $G'$ is at most~4.
+To see that $G'$ has diameter four, first note that $G'-E$ consists of a perfect matching between $V$ and $V'$, together with a vertex $v$ complete to $V$ and a vertex $v'$ complete to $V'$.
+Observe that this subgraph has diameter three, with the most distant pairs of vertices being $v$ and $v'$, and $v_i$ and $v'_j$ with $i\neq j$.
+Now, consider a hyperedge $e\in E$.
+Below, we show that the distance between $e$ and any other vertex of $G'$ is at most four.

 \begin{itemize} \item[$\bullet$] $d(e,v) = 2$: let $v_i\in e$; then $(e,v_i, v)$ is a path in $G'$; \item[$\bullet$] $d(e,v') = 3$: let $v_i\in e$; then $(e,v_i,v'_i,v')$ is a path in $G'$; \item[$\bullet$] $d(e,v_i)\le 3$ for every $v_i\in V$: if $v_i\in e$, then $(e,v_i)$ is a path in $G'$.
 Otherwise, let $v_j\in e$; then $(e,v_j,v,v_i)$ is a path in $G'$; \item[$\bullet$] $d(e,v'_i)\le 4$ for every $v'_i\in V'$: if $v_i\in e$, then $(e,v_i,v'_i)$ is a path in $G'$.
 Otherwise, let $v_j\in e$; then $(e,v_j,v,v_i,v'_i)$ is a path in $G'$; \item[$\bullet$] $d(e,e') \le 4$, for every $e'\in E(G)\setminus e$: if there exists $v_i\in e\cap e'$, then $(e,v_i,e')$ is a path in $G'$.
 Otherwise, let $v_i\in e$ and $v_j\in e'$, then $(e,v_i,v,v_j,e')$ is a path in $G'$. \end{itemize}